sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Features/PyDev_Tasks.md

 ## Where can I configure which comments should appear as tasks?

-The TODO's can be configured in the tasks preferences page, so, fell free to use as many task tags (separated by spaces) as you want...
+The TODO's can be configured in the tasks preferences page, so feel free to use as many task tags (separated by spaces) as you want...

 ![tasks](/Images/appc/pydev.org/images/tasks/tasks.png)

 ## Where can I see the available tasks?

-The tasks should appear in the tasks view, so, you can check it.
+The tasks should appear in the tasks view so that you can check it.

 ![tasks2](/Images/appc/pydev.org/images/tasks/tasks2.png)

-## My project is correctly configured, why are my tasks still not appearing?
+## My project is correctly configured; why are my tasks still not appearing?

-The tasks are based on the builder, so, if you don't use the autobuild, you have to make the manual build (Ctrl+B) once in a while to get the tasks updated (in fact, the auto-build affects lots of things, such as code-completion, code analysis, etc, so, you're reccommended to keep it on)
+The tasks are based on the builder, so, if you don't use the auto-build, you have to make the manual build (Ctrl+B) once in a while to get the tasks updated (in fact, the auto-build affects lots of things, such as code completion, code analysis, and so forth, so, you're recommended to keep it on)
 ![tasks3](/Images/appc/pydev.org/images/tasks/tasks3.png)